zenna/Arrows.jl/docs/source/index.rst

 Arrows.jl's documentation
 =========================

-Arrows is a probabilistic programming environment implemented in Julia.
+Arrows.jl is a differentiable programming environment implemented in Julia.
-In it, you can specify probabilistic models as normal programs, and perform inference.
+The goal is to combine the benefits of deep neural networks - namely, that they are differentiable, -  with the benefits of modern programming languages - recursion, modularity, higher-orderness, types.
+To do this, we build upon the formalism of Arrows.

 Arrows is built on top of Julia but not yet in the official Julia Package repository.
 You can still easily install it from a Julia repl with:

 .. code-block:: julia